hasanirogers/blog/_posts/2020-09-03-how-to-create-dark-mode-using-lit-element.md

 window.customElements.define('blog-theme-toggle', BlogThemeToggle);
 ```

 Nothing to fancy here yet.
-It's a standard Lit Element class with some markup and a `theme` property.
+It's a standard LitElement class with some markup and a `theme` property.
 Notice how on line 8 we have `reflect` set to `true`.
 This is going to be important later on.
 If you don't know already, reflect means to observe the value of a property and update it automatically as an attribute on the component.

 Next we want to focus on styling first.
 Notice that my blog has an icon for light and dark modes.
 Lets make that.
 First we need to import some SVGs for the icon.